L13/vscode-diff/README.md

 - Added context menu for copy, delete and reveal file to list items.
 - Added `l13Diff.ignoreTrimWhitespace` to ignore leading and trailing whitespace in text files.
+- Added auto update of view if a file has been saved and is part of the current comparison.

 ## Features